Workplace Collaboration: A Challenge or Triumph?

 “Everyone” is never the answer to the question, “Who are your target audiences?”

-It never ceases to amaze me when someone actually answers “Everyone” because it suggests to me that they’ve not thought things through.
+It never ceases to amaze me when someone actually answers “Everyone” because it tells me that they’ve not thought things through.

 Nothing has a target audience of everyone.
 I mean, if I am wrong, please let me know.
 But nothing comes to mind.